InternetFreedomFoundation/archive/content/post/dont-penalise-cybersecurity-researchers.md

 +++
-author = "Rohin Garg"
+author = 'Rohin Garg'
-categories = ["cybersecurity"]
+categories = ['cybersecurity']
 date = 2021-10-13T06:23:03Z
-description = ""
+description = ''
 draft = false
-slug = "dont-penalise-cybersecurity-researchers"
+slug = 'dont-penalise-cybersecurity-researchers'
-summary = "We wrote to CERT-IN regarding their new Responsible Vulnerability Disclosure and Coordination Policy that penalises cybersecurity researchers for vulnerability disclosures.
-Such a policy would make researchers reluctant about reporting vulnerabilities and so a robust disclosure mechanism is needed." tags = ["cybersecurity"] title = "Don’t penalise cybersecurity researchers!"
+summary = 'We wrote to CERT-IN regarding their new Responsible Vulnerability Disclosure and Coordination Policy that penalises cybersecurity researchers for vulnerability disclosures.
+Such a policy would make researchers reluctant about reporting vulnerabilities and so a robust disclosure mechanism is needed.' tags = ['cybersecurity'] title = 'Don’t penalise cybersecurity researchers!'

 +++